hashicorp/packer/website/source/docs/builders/qemu.html.markdown

 * `disk_size` (int) - The size, in megabytes, of the hard disk to create for the VM.
 By default, this is 40000 (40 GB).

+* `disk_interface` (string) - The interface to use for the disk.
+Allowed values include any of "ide," "scsi" or "virtio."
+Note also that any boot commands or kickstart type scripts must have proper adjustments for resulting device names.
+The Qemu builder uses "virtio" by default.

 * `floppy_files` (array of strings) - A list of files to put onto a floppy disk that is attached when the VM is booted for the first time.
 This is most useful for unattended Windows installs, which look for an